SQLAlchemy 2.0 Documentation

 RETURNING Support¶

-The Oracle database supports RETURNING fully for INSERT, UPDATE and DELETE
+Oracle Database supports RETURNING fully for INSERT, UPDATE and DELETE

 style statement; SQLAlchemy does not generally